eugenia1984/english/glossary.md

 - **ongoing** describes something that is currently in progress, continuing, or not yet finished.

+- **on the one hand**: is used to introduce one side of an argument before presenting the other side.
+It helps compare two different perspectives.
+For example: `On the one hand, working remotely is convenient`. –> This sentence presents the benefit of remote work.

 - **odd**: is used to describe something that is unusual, strange, or unexpected.
 It often refers to something that does not fit the norm or is out of the ordinary.
 For example:

 `The system showed an odd behavior during the test.` -> Meaning the system acted different from the normal.